jerkkov/cars-used-in-finland-1995-2022/README.md

    ```sh
    cd C:~\cars-used-in-finland-1995-2022
    ```
-3. Run the following command
+3. Run the following command in the command line
    ```
    python cars-in-finland.py
    ```